spekulatius/laravel-commonmark-blog-example/blog/new-article.md

 modified: "2020-10-24 12:34:56"
 ---

-# Example Article In List
+# New Article In List

 This article shows the [frontmatter usage for commonmark blog](https://github.com/spekulatius/laravel-commonmark-blog).